05/15/2019 by Carney Sandoe Staff | Thought Leadership

 Mentor/Mentee Profile: Developing Skills and Confidence

-This piece is one of a series of stories about women leaders in independent schools and the importance of mentorship throughout one's career journey.
+This spring, CS&A is shining a spotlight on women in leadership.
+This piece is one of a series of stories about female leaders in independent schools, the importance of mentorship, and their professional journeys.
 Find the full series here.

-CS&A is proud to to be hosting the third-annual Women's Institute on June 14 in Boston, an event designed to support women and their allies in the education community.
-Learn more about this personal and professional development event, including our keynote speakers, panel topics, and more.
+CS&A is proud to have hosted the third-annual Women's Institute on June 14 in Boston, an event designed to support women and their allies in the education community.
+Our Placement and Search Groups are dedicated to increasing the number of women in leadership roles as part of our commitment to diversity, equity, and inclusion.

 Peter O’Neill, a former head of school and now a Senior Consultant and executive coach with Carney, Sandoe & Associates, likes to tell the story of meeting Jenny Rao for the first time.
 Peter was head of Garrison Forest School, an all-girls school in Baltimore.
 Jenny was a candidate for the dean of the middle school.
 “Two minutes into the conversation,” he says, “I switched from thinking of this as an interview and started thinking of it as a full-on recruiting effort.
 I knew instantly that I wanted to hire and work with this person.
 Jenny has all those qualities we try to teach our students — intelligence, perseverance, and grit.
 She had the skills for the position and then some.
 And she just embodies drive, energy, and focus.”